-3. Paragraphs 1 and 2 do not affect any right of the transferor or the transferee arising from breach of an agreement between them.
+3. Paragraphs 1 and 2 do not affect any right of the transferor or the the transferee arising from breach of an agreement with the transferor between them.

 Article 31 - Recovery of payments

 Failure of a transferor to perform the contract giving rise to the receivable does not entitle the debtor to recover from the transferee a sum paid by the debtor to the transferor or the transferee.